camfindlay/nzgoal-se/pages/introduction.md

 ##### 1

 Government agencies invest significantly in software development and often own the copyright in the software that they develop or that is developed for them.
-Public sharing and open source licensing of this government-owned software has the potential to:
+Public sharing and the licensing of this government-owned software under free and open source software (FOSS) licence terms has the potential to:

 (a) save agencies time and money, resulting in a more efficient use of scarce resources;